sequintoa/thomas_new/README.md

 - [convert3d](http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.C3D)
 - [PICSL-MALF](https://www.nitrc.org/frs/?group_id=634)

-Note: you might have to install ITK from scratch to make PICSL-MALF work esp running on CentOS.
-Ubuntu seems to work fine.

 ## Installation
 - git clone https://github.com/thalamicseg/thomas_new.git
 - python require.py
+- Set environment variable to the THOMAS installation path export THOMASDIR=/array/hdd/maheshbk/tools/thomas_wip

 ## Usage
-- use the thomas_csh wrapper provided (typically this is kept in ~/bin)
+- use the thomas_csh wrapper provided (typically put this in ~/bin)

   Usage: thomas_csh WMnMPRAGE_file \<r\>

-  Note 1: the first argument is the white matter nulled MPRAGE file in NIFTy nii.gz format.
-Make sure it is just the file name and not a full path (e.g. wmn.nii.gz not ~foo/data/case1/wmn.nii.gz.
-Basically, run the script in the directory where the file is located.
-If you have each subject in a directory, go to each directory and call thomas_csh wmn.nii.gz \<r> which can be in a simple csh script
+  Note: the first argument is the white matter nulled MPRAGE file in NIFTy nii.gz format

   Note 2: the second argument if set to r would also segment the right side (default is left side)
 - For full usage of THOMAS, type python THOMAS.py -h
-- Example: python THOMAS.py -a v2 -p 4 -v --jointfusion --tempdir temp wmnmpragefilename ALL
+- Example: python THOMAS.py -a v2 -p 4 -v --jointfusion --tempdir temp $1 ALL
 	- tempdir is often useful in case something goes wrong, you can resume from previous attempts.
 Delete this directory if you want to rerun the full segmentation or it will just use the warps from here.
 - jointfusion calls the original implementation of the [PICSL MALF algorithm](https://www.nitrc.org/projects/picsl_malf) instead of antsJointFusion.
 This was used in the publication.
 - swapdimlike.py - reorients an image to match the orientation of another